CONTRIBUTOR(S): Vetstream Ltd, Sonja Fonfara, Fear Free, Yvonne McGrotty,

 Aortic thromboembolism

 Cats may be struck ‘out of the blue’ by a blood clot resulting in dramatic signs (sudden onset of lameness and pain) and potentially devastating damage.
-The back legs and the right front leg are most often affected and may be paralyzed.
-This is an emergency, if you suspect that your cat has suffered a blood clot, you must seek veterinary help as soon as possible.
+The back legs are most often affected, but front legs may also be affected.
+This is an emergency and if you suspect that your cat has suffered a blood clot, you must seek veterinary help as soon as possible.

 Feline aortic thromboembolism: pale hind legs © Glen Cousquer